Additivity and Fiber Sequences for Combinatorial K-Theory: The Additivity Theorem

 for each $l,m$ arising via \cref{equivalent_spaces} from the evident equivalence of double categories.
 Applying the assumption of the lemma to each $\A=w_{l,m}\C$ gives homotopy equivalences of simplicial sets

 which assemble into a levelwise homotopy equivalence of trisimplicial sets, and thus a homotopy equivalence \end{proof}

 We are now ready to prove Additivity.
-Our proof is nearly identical to \cite[Section 4]{Campbell}, which in turn follows McCarthy \cite{McCarthy}; we outline the details in the proof that require some attention when translated to our setting.
+Our proof is nearly identical to \cite[Section 4]{Campbell}, which in turn follows McCarthy \cite{McCarthy}; we briefly sketch the outline of the proof, focusing only on the parts that do not trivially translate to our setting.

-\begin{proof}[Proof of \cref{additivity0}] By \cref{lemmaAdditivity}, it suffices to show that Additivity holds for $\fcgw$ categories (with isomorphisms as weak equivalences).
-Note that all definitions and results up to (and including) \cite[Proposition 4.13]{Campbell} can be readily adapted to our setting.
-Using McCarthy's notation, it remains to show that the map of simplicial sets is homotopic to the identity, where $F\colon E(\C,\C,\C)\to \C\times\C$ denotes the additivity functor\footnote{The reader should keep in mind that McCarthy's use of the term $S_\cdot F|$ is simply notation and does not denote an $S_\bullet$-construction.}.